PreetiDalakoti/git-Repository1/README.md

 # git-Repository1 //initial changes
-this is for learning purpose
+this is for learning & knowledge purpose